 Each of our kidneys perform 3 basic functions, Eliminate via the passing of urine the waste materials of metabolism or functioning of the body.
 In other words, eliminate toxic substances such as urea and creatinine that the body no longer needs.

-The kidneys produce a hormone with assorted duties.
+The kidneys produce a hormone with assorted responsibilities.
 Three of the functions of these hormones are: Through the kidney renin helps control blood pressure.
 The kidneys also exude erythropoietin, the hormone in charge of stimulating production of red blood cells, so the decrease or absence of this hormone inevitably triggers anemia.
-Inside the renal, which is activated supplement D, which allows the absorption of calcium and phosphorus in the is going to, which is necessary for bone mineralization.
+Inside the renal, which is activated supplement D, which allows the absorption of calcium and phosphorus in the intestinal tract, which is necessary for bone mineralization.

 Keeping Kidneys Healthy

 CDC further indicates that over 400,000 patients are on dialysis or have received kidney transplants.
 This is a number that is expected to rise in the next decade as lifestyle and diet of today’s John Doe is too much of what the body can effectively handle.

 Do you suffer from diabetes?
 You should then be concerned about kidney disease.
 Why?
 Because over 43% of those who develop kidney disease or failure is due to uncontrolled diabetes!
 Well you may be saying that your diabetes is controlled.
 But there are many erroneous concepts about what it really means to be “controlled” in diabetes.
 I will get in to that later.